 In this portal you can access an updated set of Family Violence Database dashboards containing interactive visualisations of family violence data, detailed Excel data tables, interactive infographics with key statistics on family violence in geographic areas and explanatory materials and definitions for the information in these pages.

 Access interactive dashboards showing key measures from the Family Violence Database.

-Download the detailed Excel data tables with key measures extracted from the 2019-20 Family Violence Database.
+Download data tables with key measures from the 2021-22 Family Violence Database.